 The Best Exercise for Depression

-So, if you struggle with how to get motivated to exercise when depressed, I hope the following will help.
+If you’re struggling with how to get started, I hope the following insights and tips gleaned from personal experience will help.

 My Story

-I struggled with obesity and depression and hit the highest weight in my lifetime, 275 pounds (125kg).
+I struggled with obesity and depression, reaching my highest weight ever at 275 pounds (125kg).

 It was a vicious cycle:

-- get some junk food to calm the mind
+- Eat junk food to calm my mind

-- feel better from the temporary sugar high
+- Feel better temporarily from the sugar high

-- wake up the next day heavier than the day before
+- Wake up the next day heavier than before

-Besides obesity and depression, I had all of the negative biomarkers common to men over 50:
+Besides obesity and depression, I had all the negative health markers common to men over 50:

 - High blood pressure

-- A1c level dangerously close to type 2 diabetes
+- An A1c level dangerously close to type 2 diabetes

-I felt like my life was over, and took antidepressants, resulting in suicidal thoughts, which is more common than you might think for men after divorce.
+I felt like my life was over, and I started taking antidepressants, which led to suicidal thoughts—a situation that, unfortunately, is not uncommon for men after divorce.

 Wolffer’s estate